Ylenia Carabott: Club career

-In her home country Carabott has played for Raiders, Hibernians and Birkirkara, winning a series of league and cup titles.
+In her home country, Carabott has played for Raiders, Hibernians and Birkirkara, winning a series of league and cup titles.

-Outside of Malta she has had spells with Swedish sides Alby FF and Ange IF, and Italian Serie B side Chievo.
-In August 2020 she signed for Belgian First Division team Charleroi.
+Outside of Malta, she has had spells with Swedish sides Alby FF and Ange IF, and Italian Serie B side Chievo.
+In August 2020, she signed for Belgian First Division team Charleroi.

 In September 2021, Carabott joined English club Keynsham Town, but failed to score in 14 league appearances for the side as they were relegated from the National League Southern Premier Division.
-In July 2022 she signed for Gillingham of the National League Southern Premier Division.
+In July 2022 she signed for English club Gillingham of the National League Southern Premier Division.